ar-sapkota/AMNIL-Internship/README.md

 ### Used Two datasets and merged into one.
 **size of dataset: 42k approx**
 **demoji used to handle emojis**
 This repository contains a Nepali sentiment classification project using a BERT-based ONNX model, served via FastAPI and optionally visualized with Streamlit.
-The ONNX model is automatically downloaded from Hugging Face if it is not already present.

 ## Project Structure
 📁 bert_sentiment_classification